 From being a fully able bodied, extremely independent 25 year old.
-Who loved to run around the hockey pitch, zoom around in my sports car & dance until my feet were sore, to blind & a T6 paraplegic.
+Who loved to run around the hockey pitch, zoom around in my sports car and dance until my feet were sore, to blind and a T6 paraplegic.

-My body thought it would be fun to attack itself, giving me an auto immune illness called Neuro Mylitis Optica, that put me in hospital for 6 months & changing the world as I knew it.
+My body thought it would be fun to attack itself, giving me an auto immune illness that put me in hospital for 6 months and changing the world as I knew it.

 Looking back over the past 12 years, I see how much I have grown as a person, how through this massive trauma I still came out fighting.
 The doctors even told my family there was no hope, I was never getting out of hospital, therefore prepare for the worst.
 Thinking about that now, how awful for them to be hearing those words, how cruel that the world would have them think that could happen.

-But ahhhh ha not to me, no siry a little blindness & paralysis ain’t gonna put me down.
+But ahhhh ha not to me, no siry a little blindness and paralysis ain’t gonna put me down.

-The past 12 years have been challenging for sure, the ups are up, the downs can be darker than blindness itself, the downs can appear at the strangest of times.
-But I’ve realised that the downs, the dark times are here to show me something, teach me a lesson so I can be better, stronger, more capable than I was before.
+The past 12 years have been challenging for sure, the ups are up and the downs can be darker than blindness itself, the downs can appear at the strangest of times.
+But I’ve realised that the downs and dark times are here to show me something, teach me a lesson so I can be better, stronger, more capable than I was before.

-Yes it’s hard being so very reliant on others each & everyday, I haven’t left the house on my own in 12 years, no popping out to the shops, jumping in my car or going for a walk, doing all the little things that came so easily back then & I completely took for granted.
-To now having to find patience (when I’m not a patient person), be on someone else’s time & rely on them for help.
+Yes it’s hard being so very reliant on others each and everyday, I haven’t left the house on my own in 12 years, no popping out to the shops, jumping in my car or going for a walk, doing all the little things that came so easily back then and I completely took for granted.
+To now having to find patience (when I’m not a patient person), be on someone else’s time and rely on them for help.

-I’m lucky to have the life I have, my wonderful husband, the adventures we create & the beautiful life we live together
+I’m lucky to have the life I have, my wonderful husband, the adventures we create and the beautiful life we live together

-Its understandable to get upset & frustrated at times, but it has helped me learn, grow & understand who I am and where I want to be.
+Its understandable to get upset and frustrated at times, but it has helped me learn, grow and understand who I am and where I want to be.

 The doctors said I would never get out f hospital, well 12 years on how I have proved them wrong.
 Initially I dropped down to 5.5stone then due to steroids ballooned up to 18stone,

-I’ve worked hard to release this weight & make me a comfortable 10.5stone, I’ve gone from completely blind to being able to wear glasses, that make a little bit of difference.
-I was a T6 and recent scans show now Ive moved down to T4 and there’s s little movement in my hips, I’ve taken myself off all the pain medication as I find it easier to manage rather than suffering from side affects from all the drugs I was poisoning my body with.
+I’ve worked hard to release this weight and make me a comfortable 10.5stone, I’ve gone from completely blind to being able to wear glasses, that make a little bit of difference.
+I was a T6 and recent scans show now Ive moved down to T4 and there’s s little movement in my hips, I’ve taken myself off all the pain medication as I find it easier to manage rather than the suffer from side affects from all the drugs I was poisoning my body with.
 Small but not insignificant changes.
-I truly believe that my mind-set & focus, especially in the past couple of years has supported these changes.
-I’ve worked hard on what I eat, working out, meditation, journaling the list goes on, my self help tool box is overflowing, I’m open to receive more.
+I truly believe that my mindset and focus, especially in the past couple of years has supported these changes.
+I’ve worked hard on what I eat, working out, meditation, journaling the list goes on, my self help tool box is overflowing and I’m open to receive more.

-I know by having goals, aspirations & working on myself to love who I am and find my path will keep me pushing on for many more years.
+I know by having goals, aspirations and working on myself to love who I am and find my path will keep me pushing on for many more years.

-I am strong, I am able & I can do anything, I just might need to do it a little differently.
+I am strong, I am able and I can do anything, I just might need to do it a little differently.